miBadger/miBadger/README.md

 # miBadger

-Less then a framework, more then a library.
+Less than a framework, more than a library.